Patrick-L-Taylor/Portfolio-Management-Projects/README.md

 ---

-# Investment Risk Management Course
+# Investment Risk Management Project
 This project on investment risk, focuses on the practical application of financial risk management concepts and tools, including the Treynor Ratio and Value at Risk.

 ## Course Overview